jsperf/jsperf.com/README.md

 rm -r node_modules/ && npm install --no-shrinkwrap && npm shrinkwrap --dev
 ```

+#### Greenkeeper

+Greenkeeper [is working on updating `npm-shrinkwrap.json`](https://github.com/greenkeeperio/greenkeeper/issues/96).
+In the meantime, here is how **@maxbeatty** has been shrinkwrapping the updates:

+1. Get remote branch `git pull origin`
+2. Checkout branch locally `git co greenkeeper-<package>-0.0.0`
+3. Install updated dependency defined in `package.json` instead of `npm-shrinkwrap.json` `npm i --no-shrinkwrap`
+4. Remove anything you no longer need `npm prune`
+5. Shrinkwrap the updated dependency `npm shrinkwrap --dev`
+6. Commit `git commit -am 'shrinkwrap updated dependency'`
+7. Push so updated dependency is tested and Pull Request can be merged `git push origin greenkeeper-<package>-0.0.0`

 ## Debugging

 If you'd like extra debugging information when running the server, run with the `DEBUG` environment variable set to `*` for everything including dependencies or `jsperf*` for only this project's debugging statements.